 Anyone with a ticket can make a reservation.
 All ticket holders will use this reservations system, including season pass holders.
 Guests will also pre-pay for parking.
 Reservations can be canceled but not transferred.
 Guests may also order masks and other merchandise if desired.
 The reservation system will go online for each Six Flags park shortly before operations resume, and only members and season pass holders will be granted access during an initial period.
 After a set period of time, the system will open up to other ticket holders.

 When the Six Flags parks reopen, the park will operate with reduced attendance, social distancing, virtual queues, mobile ordering, cashless transactions and constant sanitization.
 Guests will find hand-washing and hand-sanitizing stations throughout the parks and at the entrance and exits of rides.
 To promote social distancing, Six Flags will limit the number of riders in lines and boarding rides.
 Markers painted on the ground will show riders where to stand.
 Guests can expect to wear masks and undergo temperature checks.
+Guests can take mask breaks in Mask Break Zones located throughout the park.
 The parks will operate at a percentage of normal capacity and ramp back up based on local guidelines.

 Aquarium of the Pacific